Danielle Fagre Arlowe

-Sheilah has been involved in association management for 29 years.
+Sheilah has been involved in association management for 31 years.
 She joined AFSA in 1983 as the Director of Programs and Conferences.
 In 1999, she was promoted to her current position, where she is responsible for planning and directing the activities of the Member Services Department, including recruitment and retention of AFSA’s Active, Commercial, Business Partners, Affiliate and Foreign Members.
-Sheilah also serves as the staff liaison to the Vehicle Finance Division Advisory Board, as well as the Human Resources Committee.
+Sheilah also serves as the staff liaison to the Vehicle Finance Division Advisory Board, the Vehicle Commercial Credit Committee and the Human Resources Committee.

-Sheilah works closely with members of the AFSA Independents Section Advisory Board, training directors from AFSA member companies and Universal Training, an AFSA Business Partner, to delvelop web-based training on Branch Operations Basics for employees in the consumer finance industry.
+Sheilah works closely with members of the AFSA Independents Section Board and training directors from AFSA member companies to provide web-based training on Branch Operations Basics (BOB) for employees in the consumer finance industry.

 In 1996, Sheilah earned recognition from the American Society of Association Executives by being designated Certified Association Executive (CAE).
 In 1997, she was selected as the Meeting Partner of the Year by the National Speakers Association.

 Prior to joining AFSA, Sheilah was a program director for Executive Enterprise Institute, a New York City-based private seminar company providing professional education in the accounting, banking and financial services compliance areas.
 Sheilah began her professional career as a teacher of special education in Alexandria, Va.
 She earned a Bachelor of Science degree in Education from Kent State University.